Sustainability

 Basic Approach

-Our basic policy centers on the three principles of open and fair, partnership, and relationship with society.
-In line with this, the NGK Group has established a Basic Purchasing Policy to promote fair and honest business transactions and help ensure prosperous relationships with the procurement partners in our supply chain.
+Our policy is based on the three principles of Openness and Fairness, Partnership, and Relationship with Society.
+In line with this, the NGK Group has established a policy for promoting fair and honest business transactions and helping to ensure prosperous relationships with the suppliers in our supply chain.
+The NGK Group Procurement Policy codifies the essentials and concrete initiatives.

 In 2021 we submitted a Declaration of Partnership Building as advanced by the Cabinet Office Small and Medium Enterprise Agency.
 We continue to promote partnership with our suppliers as well as fair and honest dealing.